 Ok, I know what you might be thinking - there is no such thing as a ‘cure’ for migraines.

-But knowing that never stopped me (and has not stopped me) from searching for my key - striving for some solution – to cure my persistent excruciating debilitating brain pain.
+But knowing that has never stopped me from searching for my key.
+I continue to strive for some solution to cure my persistent excruciating debilitating brain pain.
+Possibly to my detriment sometimes.

 Chinese Medicine sees a one-sided splitting headache or migraine as Liver Fire Blazing Upward!
 Along with this comes irritability, easy to anger, bitter taste in mouth, and constipation.
 Tick!
 Tick!
 Tick!
 These sound just like my symptoms!